natalie-kate/date-night/README.md

 - When timer stops flashing 0, time is up, the user gets the option to start again.

+- Option number counter so that the user can keep track of where they are.

 -   If user gets result of getting food delivered there are links to Uber Eats, Deliveroo and Just Eat.
 Likewise with the other staying in results, there are useful links too.

 -   If users initial option is Go out.
 Then their result will have a google map showing them where the cinema,